Skip to main content

 define viewer: [user] or viewer from parent_folder

-The snippet below taken from the authorization model above is stating that viewers of a document are all users directly assigned the viewer relation and all users who can view the document's parent folder.
+The snippet below (taken from the authorization model above) states that viewers of a document are both (a) all users directly assigned the viewer relation and (b) all users who can view the document's parent folder.

 type document